Developer Guide

 - Move an activity from the

-refers to the index of thetravelplan
+yrefers to the index of thetravelplan.

 a.
 Prerequisites: Currently in a

-directory.b.
+wishlistdirectory.b.
 Test case:

 move x y

-is more than the size of the activity list in the `wishlist) Expected: Invalid index provided.
+move x y(Wherexis more than the size of the activity list in the `wishlist) Expected: Invalid index provided.
 Error details shown in the status message.c.
 Test case:

-is more than the total number of travel plans) Expected: Invalid index provided.
+move x y(Whereyis more than the total number of travel plans) Expected: Invalid index provided.
 Error details shown in the status message.d.
 Test case:

-directory.
+move x y(When in atravelplandirectory).
+Expected: Invalid command call attravelplandirectory.Copycan only be called inwishlistdirectory.
 Error details shown in the status message.e.
 Other incorrect copy commands to try:

 Expected: Error message is thrown. - Note